EU regulators investigating Microsoft's Windows 8

 Colombani declined to identify the companies which made the allegations.
 Microsoft made no comment.

 Windows 8 is due out around October.
-Windows RT refers to the operating system for tablets where the other players are Apple (AAPL.O) and Google (GOOG.O).
+Windows RT refers to the operating system for tablets where the other players are Apple and Google.